| | |

 If your card has a “chip and pin” ask waiters at bars and restaurants to bring the payment terminal to your table and cover your hand as you enter your PIN.

-Valuable documents: Keep your valuable travel documents (especially your passport) safe; passport theft is on the rise worldwide, including in Mexico.
+Valuable documents: Keep your valuable travel documents (especially your passport) safe; passport theft is rising worldwide, including in Mexico.

-Dress down: Avoid walking around dripping jewelry, showing off expensive watches, and other expensive fashion items.
+Dress down: Avoid walking around dripping jewelry and showing off expensive watches and fashion items.

 ATM refills: When stand-alone ATMs are being re-filled, you might see armed guards surrounding them.